Probing gravity with non-linear clustering in redshift space: Discussion

-This paper represents a pioneering effort to model the growth rate and the $E_G$ gravity estimator across multiple scales for modified gravity models.
-While most previous studies \cite{Pullen2014ProbingLensing, Pullen2016ConstrainingVelocities, Wenzl2024ConstrainingBOSS} assumed a scale-independent growth rate, calculated from the full range of scales, this approach clearly limits the fundamental purpose of $E_G$ as a general test of gravity models.
+This work provides a systematic assessment of the growth rate and the $E_G$ gravity estimator across multiple scales in a modified gravity scenario, using a unified analysis pipeline applied to matched GR and $f(R)$ simulations.
+While some previous studies \cite{Pullen2014ProbingLensing, Pullen2016ConstrainingVelocities, Wenzl2024ConstrainingBOSS} assumed a scale-independent growth rate, calculated from the full range of scales, this approach limits the fundamental purpose of $E_G$ as a general test of gravity models.
 Probing the scale dependence is crucial since the gravity estimator and the linear growth rate are predicted to vary with scale in most non-standard theories and thus require a proper framework to accurately model from large (linear) to small (quasi-linear or fully non-linear) scales.
 From the observational standpoint, this is what past analyses have studied, e.g Ref.~\cite{Pullen2016ConstrainingVelocities} and Ref.~\cite{Wenzl2024ConstrainingBOSS} measured the value of $E_G$ at different harmonic multipoles, $\ell$, in a similar way to what we have done with the clustering ratio, $R_b$, as shown in Fig.~\ref{fig:ratio list}.
 However these analyses have overlooked the consistent estimation of the scale of the growth rate, specifically the $\beta$ parameter, and its possible scale dependence, to accurately derive the $E_G$ gravity estimator.

 However, this is inherently challenging due to the limited availability of accurate non-linear models in redshift space.
 The present study develops a well defined framework to address this issue, using state-of-the-art perturbative models, and emphasizing the importance of separating the analysis into large- and small-scale regimes.
 In practice, small scales are especially difficult to model due to strong non-linear growth related the so-called Fingers-of-God effect, that demand a proper account of the distribution of pairwise velocities and how those impact the 2-point clustering in redshift space.
 On top of that, our simulation only has one realization which can add a noise term affecting cosmic variance and even stochastic components from the simulation, like galaxy placement, that may significantly impact small scales.